Control Which Document Types Can Be Used in Which Folder

 The context menu for the "press releases" folder now no longer contains the generic "Add..." options, but has "Add new news folder" and "Add new news item" instead:

-If the project contains custom document types (i.e. not part of an out-of-the-box feature) some manual configuration using the Console is required to set up restrictions.
+If the project contains custom document types (i.e. not part of an out-of-the-box feature), corresponding template queries must be defined to be able to set up restrictions.

 Goal: configure the folder /content/documents/myhippoproject/products to restrict new documents to the document type myhippoproject:product.